7rin0/phpqs/README.md

 - generate a report for each execution and organized by analyser
 - allow to call isolated analyser
 - evaluate missing tests, scans types and add new features
+- add description to usage of each applications

 ## Inside
 First of all this "combinator" off security and quality tests/analisers it is 100% fuelled by the following great applications: